jaimi7/Python-Projects/README.md

-Typing Speed Calculator
+# Typing Speed Calculator

   Calculat Typing Speed using python

-Digital Clock
+# Digital Clock

   Digital Clock using python

+# Text To Handwriting

+  Convert text in to hand written img using pywhatkit modual